fgalliat/XtsCPM/README.md

    - then boot (each DISK letter is a folder of ONE letter)
    - ![Teensy 3.6 booting CP/M 2.2](./pictures/yatlCPM_1_mini.jpg)
   - **'Nux Box**
-      - make posix build
+      - make posix build (or posix_fb / posix_sdl for GFX versions)
         - needs libreadline-dev + ncurses-dev
       - make a ./distro/ directory
        - copy CCP/* to ./distro/
        - unzip DISK/A.zip to ./distro/A/0/
-       - copy RunCPM executable ELF to ./distro/
+       - copy YatlCPM executable ELF to ./distro/
-       - then boot : cd ./distro && ./RunCPM (each DISK letter is a folder of ONE letter)
+       - then boot : cd ./distro && ./YatlCPM (each DISK letter is a folder of ONE letter)